 Take Advantage of the Country’s Work and Holiday Visa

 |The public lagoon in city center of Cairns, Australia.

 Working in Australia has just become easier thanks to a reciprocal visa agreement between the United States and Australia.

-The Australian Work and Holiday visa, which went into effect October 31, 2007, is allowing American visitors aged 18 to 30 to travel and work in Australia for up to 12 months, and to work for one employer for up to six months.
+The Australian Work and Holiday visa allows American visitors aged 18 to 30 to travel and work in Australia for up to 12 months, and to work for one employer for up to six months.
 Whereas citizens of the commonwealth countries such as the United Kingdom and Canada have had a relatively easy time working in Australia, Americans were much more restricted until now.

 The labor shortage in Australia means there is a desperate need for hospitality and tourism workers, and opportunities abound in Australia’s warm tropical north.

 For tourism job prospects year round, head to Cairns, Australia’s most northern city and gateway to the Great Barrier Reef.
 Many dive boats, restaurants, and youth hostels depend on the influx of international travelers to operate their businesses.
 The ability to speak Japanese or German is highly regarded, with French, Chinese, and Korean coming in a close second.
 Don’t forget that farms on the outskirts of Cairns are also perpetually short-staffed at harvest (which is not necessarily in autumn).
 This leaves an abundance of higher-paying, albeit more strenuous, positions open for working travelers.